 Dunhill is one of the traditional names when it comes to cigarettes, but it has an underlying appeal as one of the best feminine cigarette brands owing to its premium quality.
 Manufactured by Alfred Dunhill Limited and British American Tobacco, the brand had a royal warrant from 1927 until 1995.

 The popularity of the brand lies in its use of higher-quality tobacco.
-Since it was created by a tobacconist, it took care of health concerns that revolves around the product with its signature: cotton wool filter tip.
+Since it was created by a tobacconist, it took care of health concerns that revolve around the product with its signature: a cotton wool filter tip.
 Its brand logo of being a Hygienic cigarette paved the way for many female customers to become brand loyalists.

-• Market Trend: It was launched in the market in 1908 with the brand name Absorbal and was reintroduced as “Dunhill International” in 1962.
+- Market Trend: It was launched in the market in 1908 with the brand name Absorbal and was reintroduced as “Dunhill International” in 1962.

-• Price: Dunhill is a known brand in India and you can get your hands on one either online or offline for just ₹15 per piece.
+- Price: Dunhill is a known brand in India and you can get your hands on one either online or offline for just ₹15 per piece.
 If you wish to buy a Dunhill abroad, you have to spend $18.99 per pack.

 6. Capri